 Costs to consider

-"What people don't realize is that interest has to be paid.
+Exactly like a conventional loan, you'll be charged interest ranging anywhere from 5 percent to 9 percent on the loan, says Barnes.
+Unpaid interest will be added to your loan amount and will be subject to compounding.
+That's right -- you'll be paying interest on your interest."What people don't realize is that interest has to be paid.
 You're going to pay it either out of your pocket or you're going to borrow it (from your policy)," says Barnes.
 "It's exactly like borrowing on your home equity line.
 Just run an illustration of that and see what happens to your home equity."

 If you have a variable universal life policy, you may also be charged an "opportunity cost," which is the difference between what your collateral was making in the investment account and what it will make in the guaranteed account.
 For example, if the invested portion of your account was earning 6 percent and the guaranteed fund earns a fixed 4.5 percent, you can add the difference, or 1.5 percent, to your interest rate to cover the earnings your insurer will forfeit by pulling that loan money out of the market.